bootdotdev/blog/content/cryptography/one-time-pad-cipher.md

 00100001 01000101 00000010 00000011 00011011 00000000 00011100 00000001 00011101 00010011
 ```

 The resulting binary data is now the "cipher text".
-In order to convert it back, all we need to do is `XOR` the ciphertext with the key and we'll get the original message back.
+To convert it back, all we need to do is `XOR` the ciphertext with the key and we'll get the original message back.

 ```
 00100001 01000101 00000010 00000011 00011011 00000000 00011100 00000001 00011101 00010011